gilt/tech-blog/_posts/2017-01-03-instant-voucher-serverless.md

 Deploying a mission critical service to a production environment is always a nervous process.
 At HBC we advocate immutable deployments whenever possible and leverage A/B test to help us roll out new features to customers in a gradual manner.
 In a serverless world, it is a little different, since most of the infrastructure management is abstracted away.

 ### Lambda Versioning
 AWS Lambda's [versioning feature](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html) provides the ability to make Lambda functions immutable by taking a snapshot of the function (aka publishing a version).
-We really like this, since it ensures the Lambda function artifact as well as environment variables remain untouchable once published.
+We really like this, since it ensures the Lambda function artifact as well as environment variables remain immutable once published.
 Note that in the above code snippets of state machine JSON, the ARN specified for each Lambda resource is Lambda version ARN instead of function ARN.
 We also use Lambda's [aliasing feature](https://docs.aws.amazon.com/lambda/latest/dg/aliases-intro.html) to have a `prod` alias mapped to the current production version, with immutable environment variables:

 ![alt text](https://i.imgur.com/Rj7UeTy.png "Lambda Alias Mapping")